-• The transduction efficiency of the Lenti-miR[TM] library varies significantly for different cells and experimental conditions.
-In order to optimize transduction conditions, we recommend that you use the positive control CD511VB-1 virus provided in this kit to determine the optimal MOI for your cells of interest (see below).
+• The transduction efficiency of the MiRZipTM library varies significantly for different cells and experimental conditions.
+In order to optimize transduction conditions, we recommend that you use the positive transduction control MZIP000-VA-1 virus provided in this kit to determine the optimal MOI for your cells of interest (see below).

-• Determining the Optimal MOI
+Determining the Optimal MOI

 MOI is defined as the number of transducing units per cell.
-A number of factors can influence determination of an optimal MOI including the nature of your mammalian cell (actively- versus nondividing), its transduction efficiency, your application of interest.
-If you are transducing the Lenti-miR virus library into the your cells for the first time, we recommend using a range of MOIs (e.g. 1, 2, 5, 10) to determine the MOI required to obtain optimal expression for your particular application.
-Efficiency of transduction of your cell type with the positive control virus (CD511VB-1) or the Lenti-miR virus library can be monitored by copGFP expression.
+A number of factors can influence determination of an optimal MOI including the nature of your mammalian cell (actively- versus non-dividing), its transduction efficiency, your application of interest.
+If you are transducing the MiRZip virus library into the your cells for the first time, we recommend using a range of MOIs (e.g. 1, 2, 5, 10) to determine the MOI required to obtain optimal expression for your particular application.
+Efficiency of transduction of your cell type with the positive control virus (MZIP000-VA-1) or the MiRZip virus library can be monitored by copGFP expression.

-- Expression of the microRNA precursors can be measured directly at about 48-72 hours after transduction.
-For more information, refer to the QuantiMir small RNA quantitation system's User manual (www.systembio.com). - Transient versus Stable screen?
-Depending on the nature of your phenotypic screen, you may use the Lenti-miR virus library to transiently or stably transduce your cells.
-Tranduced cells can be sorted by flow cytometry based upon copGFP expression. - Biosafety considerations.
+- Expression of the anti-microRNA shRNAs can be measured directly at about 48-72 hours after transduction.
+For more information, refer to the QuantiMir small RNA quantitation system's User manual (www.systembio.com).
+Design a forward primer for the "anti-sense" of the microRNA of interest for miRZips. - Transient versus Stable screen?
+Depending on the nature of your phenotypic screen, you may use the MiRZip virus library to transiently or stably transduce your cells.
+Tranduced cells can be sorted by flow cytometry based upon copGFP expression or stable selection for puromycin. - Biosafety considerations.
 Although these viral particles are replication-incompetent, they can infect mammalian cells and integrate into the host cell genome.
 For detailed biosafety information see Appendix F. Please follow all relevant Federal, State and Local regulations for working with BSL-2 class viruses.